jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 ```

-Try these two anda fe others, then re-compute the performances.
+Try these two and a few others, then re-compute the performances.
 Can you find something better than the defaults?

 ## Using a different optimizer

 We used the adam optimizer.
 It is a classic, but not the only game in town, and the [Keras website](https://keras.io/api/optimizers/) gives you the most common ones.
 If you want to work with AIML, it is a good idea to read a bit about them, you should speak optimizers as well as you speak English.
-We can try two other very efficient optimzers.
+We can try two other very efficient optimizers.
 To use something else than adam, replace the model.compile section of your code.
 For example:

 ```shell
 # Using SGD optimizer